Biography

 Music and singing

 Alongside painting, music and singing were lifelong companions.
-She listened to and sang Joan Baez and Caterina Valente, romanze and opera arias, and village lullabies — like «Che sarà» in José Feliciano's rendition.
-Very different pieces held together in a house voice, between the brushes and the everyday.
+She listened to and sang Joan Baez and Caterina Valente, romanze and opera arias, and village lullabies, as in «Che sarà» by José Feliciano.
+On the turntable spun records of opera and of Ennio Morricone: very different pieces, sung at home between the brushes and the everyday.

 The garden

-In the country garden she tended plants and flowers — roses, daisies, sunflowers — with the same patience she put at the easel.
+In the fields behind the house, together with her husband Romano, she tended plants and flowers (roses, daisies, sunflowers) and an orchard, including figs and grapes, with the same patience she brought to the easel.
 Many of those flowers entered her paintings as models and subjects: the same nature cared for every day, then fixed on paper or canvas.

 The Biblioteca di Vecchiano

-She also put her hands at the service of the community, painting for celebrations and local events: works for the Parrocchia di San Frediano in Vecchiano and for other village occasions.
+She painted for the community on celebrations and local festivities: works for the Parrocchia di San Frediano in Vecchiano and for other public occasions.

 Exhibitions, recognitions

-In 2017 the Comune di Vecchiano organised a solo exhibition for her, in the side room of the Sala Consiliare, during the village's Spring Fair.
-Her works have continued to appear in the local group shows in the years after as well.
+In 2017 the Comune di Vecchiano organised a solo exhibition for her, in the room adjacent to the Sala Consiliare, during the Spring Fair.
+Her works have continued to appear in the group shows of the area in the years that followed.

 Now she is among her beloved sunflowers.